mikkojamG/NDL-VuFind-ui-components/README.md

 Create `.env` file from the provided `.env.example` file.
 Fill in paths for environment variables `THEMES_ROOT` and `THEME_DIRECTORY` if they differ from the defaults.

-_Make sure that paths are relative to working theme._

 ### Imports

 Component library imports components to `components.less` file under the working theme directory.
 If the file does not exist, it will be created on install.